Õ Blésq Blom: Title and cover

-The name of the album means "the first men who walked on Earth" in the language of Mario and Quiteria and it comes from the lyrics for the opening track; Reis claims he was probably the one who suggested using it as the title, and he's sure he was the one who suggested adding a tilde to the "o" letter.
+The name of the album means "the first men who walked on Earth" or "the first inhabitants of Earth") in the language of Mario and Quiteria and it comes from the lyrics for the opening track; Reis claims he was probably the one who suggested using it as the title, and he's sure he was the one who suggested adding a tilde to the "o" letter.
+It would originally be titled Racio Címio.

 The cover art is a collage by vocalist Arnaldo Antunes, who produced five artworks and the band subsequently elected one for the final product.

 Impact and legacy

 In two weeks, the album reached gold status, having sold 100,000 copies.
 According to Dicionário Cravo Albin da Música Popular Brasileira, the album sold 230,000 copies.
+Journalist Ricardo Alexandre spoke of 400,000 in a book released in the mid-nineties.

+At Bizz magazine, José Augusto Lemos called the album "the best produced vinyl this country has ever seen".
+The magazine would later award it with the Bizz Award of best album both in the public and critics vote.

 It was elected in 2007 by Rolling Stone Brasil as the 74th best Brazilian music album of all time.
 Two years prior, its cover had been elected by Bizz magazine as the 100th main rock cover of all time.

 In an article published the year before in the same magazine, vocalist and keyboardist Sérgio Britto said he considered this album to be one of the best by the band, along with its predecessors Cabeça Dinossauro and Jesus não Tem Dentes no País dos Banguelas.
 He also said the work, "if it did not influence, at least it anticipated all that Mangue Beat wave and the mixture of MPB and nordestina music with elements of rock and electronic programming."

 Then vocalist Paulo Miklos, in a 2012 interview to the same magazine, added: "In front of our stage, debuting in Recife, there were everybody which would be from the manguebeat, in the front row.
 [Fred] Zeroquatro [from Mundo Livre S/A] and the whole gang.
 This was said to me by Chico Science.
 As such, that moment in which we took Mauro and Quitéria at the beach and recorded that album was a laboratory moment to make that aesthetic clash which generates something, pop rock mixed with nordestina music, with a dose of violent brazilianity and stuff."